For People with a Disability

 Acoustic play pieces are also particularly suitable for disabled children who can readily operate the pieces to create pleasing sounds, rattles and bells, which not only delight the user, but also add a sound landscape to the space.
 Dance Chimes or Wind Pipes, for example, can be activated by a wheelchair rolling over them.
 Other senses can be stimulated with the Scented Organ, or Waterdish.

-All inclusive playgrounds need to include a good mix of equipment, and Richter pride themselves on offering products which are ideal for children with a disability, but are can also be used with children without.
+All inclusive playgrounds need to include a good mix of equipment, and Richter pride themselves on offering products which are ideal for children with a disability, but can also be used by children without.
 As Richter believe in offering equipment that has multiple levels of challenge that can be stimulating for a wide range of children, a lot of it will offer some level of interaction for all children.
-The cradle nest swing is one such piece of equipment, which is appropriate for all children, including disabled children although they may need some parental support to get onto the piece.
+The cradle nest swing is one such piece of equipment, which is appropriate for all children, including disabled children (although they may need some parental support to get onto the piece).
 Alternatively the dedicated special needs swing, the Wheelchair Swing, would be more appropriate for special needs centres.
 The rocking and swinging of this fully accessible swing can have a soothing effect, and ground level access to the swing is possible via a ramp and the wheelchair can be securely locked into the gondola.

-Classic play pieces have also been adapted specifically for inclusive play, for example the Wheelchair Carousel or the Wheelchair
+Classic play pieces have also been adapted specifically for inclusive play, for example the Wheelchair Carousel or the Wheelchair See Saw.